aws/aws-sdk-java-v2/docs/design/core/metrics/Design.md

   returns an immutable version of the tree formed by the collector and its children, which are also represented by `MetricCollection` objects.

-  Note that calling `collect()` implies that child collectors are are also collected.
+  Note that calling `collect()` implies that child collectors are also collected.

 * Each collector has a name.
 Often this is will be used to describe the class of